Takeaways

 Closing the “Component Part Loophole”

-As we have written about here, here and here, the FCC maintains a list of communications equipment and services deemed to pose an unacceptable risk to national security, known as the “Covered List.”
-Since adoption of the Covered List, the FCC has enacted rules that prospectively restrict “covered” entities and equipment from receiving the equipment authorizations necessary to permit importation, marketing, and sale in the U.S. market.
-In an October 2025 Second Report and Order, the FCC clarified that “covered” equipment includes modular transmitters and prohibited authorization of any device containing a modular transmitter that is itself covered equipment.
-It also sought comment on whether to prohibit authorization of equipment containing other components produced by covered entities.
+As we have written about here, here, here, and here, the Covered List is an FCC-managed list of communications and surveillance equipment and services deemed to pose an unacceptable risk to national security.
+Since the adoption of the Covered List, the FCC has primarily enacted rules to prospectively restrict “covered” entities and equipment from receiving the equipment authorizations necessary to permit importation, marketing, and sale in the U.S. market, though has included proposals and decisions to further limit the existing equipment authorizations of certain covered equipment, including a pending request for comment on further restricting foreign-produced unmanned aircraft systems (UAS) that are deemed “military grade.”

-The draft Order defines “logic-bearing hardware components” as:
+The Order defines “logic-bearing hardware” components as:

-“any device, system, module, sub-assembly, integrated circuit, or other physical component that generates and uses timing signals or pulses at a rate in excess of 9,000 pulses (cycles) per second and uses digital techniques; inclusive of telephone equipment that uses digital techniques or any device, system, module, sub-assembly, integrated circuit, or other physical component that generates and uses radio frequency energy for the purpose of performing data processing functions, such as electronic computations, operations, transformations, recording, filing, sorting, storage, retrieval, or transfer.”
+“[A]ny device, system, module, sub-assembly, integrated circuit, or other physical component that generates and uses timing signals or pulses at a rate in excess of 9,000 pulses (cycles) per second and uses digital techniques; inclusive of telephone equipment that uses digital techniques or any device, system, module, sub-assembly, integrated circuit, or other physical component that generates and uses radio frequency energy for the purpose of performing data processing functions, such as electronic computations, operations, transformations, recording, filing, sorting, storage, retrieval, or transfer.”

 New Obligations for Online Marketplaces